daryl-williams/Metrognome/README.md

 # Metrognome

-Metrognome is a node.js app is a playground for me to learn how to work with the Tone.js Web Audio framework.
+Metrognome is meant to be a playground for me to learn how to work with the Tone.js Web Audio framework, and is a work in progress.

-To that end I building a simple (to begin) metronome using Tone.js.
+The app uses the Tone.js library to build a simple metronome that accepts user input to set the number of measures, the sime signature and the number of beats per minute.
+The user input is then used to display a grid consisting of the defined measures and beats which get highlighted as the metronome plays the designated beats.

-The intended purpose being to display a grid of user defined measures and beats that get highlighted as the metronome plays the designated beats.
-The app features will include user input for the number of measures, the sime signature and the beats per minute.
-Additionally the user should be able to select the sound source to be either a note sample from an external file or a synth instrument.
+Additionally the user should be able to select the sound source from from a menu that can include external sample files or a synth instrument.

 Now I confess that despite the many excellent examples and demos I am still having a hard time figureing out how to do some of these